Jon Daly (footballer): 2008–09 season

+2009–10 season

 The first three months to the 2009–10 season saw Daly continuing to recover from his injury.
 By November, he made his return to training from injury.
 On 22 November 2009, Daly made his first appearance of the season against Celtic when he came on as a 73rd-minute substitute and scored an equalising goal, which Dundee United eventually won 2–1.
 After the match, manager Levein praised Daly's return, saying he was happier to be back and absolutely thrilled on the pitch after he has been out for seven or eight months and played 30 minutes of football.
 This was followed up by scoring in a 2–2 draw against Motherwell.

 Since returning to the first team in late November, Daly found himself alternating between a substitute bench and starting line–up role, forming a striking partnership with Sandaza or David Goodwillie.
-His goal scoring form continued in January when he scored five goals in three league matches, including a hat-trick victory against Falkirk on 24 January 2010.
-Daly added another six goals in four league between 20 March 2010 and 18 April 2010, including scoring two separate braces against Aberdeen and Motherwell.
-After helping the club beat Raith Rovers in the semi–finals of the Scottish Cup final, he commented about Dundee United's target is by winning the tournament to ensure the club's qualification for the UEFA Europa League next season.
+His goal scoring form continued in January when he scored five goals, with a hat-trick victory against Falkirk, St Johnstone and Kilmarnock on 24 January 2010, 27 January 2010 and 30 January 2010 respectively.
+On 20 March 2010, Daly scored two opening goals in the first-half against Aberdeen, as the match eventually ended in a 2–2 draw.
+He then scored against Hibernian and St Johnstone on 31 March 2010 and 5 April 2010 respectively.

+After helping the club beat Raith Rovers in the semi–finals of the Scottish Cup final, Daly commented about Dundee United's target is by winning the tournament to ensure the club's qualification for the UEFA Europa League next season.
+In a follow–up match against Motherwell on 18 April 2010, he scored twice, in a 3–2 win.
 In the final against Ross County, Daly started the whole game when he helped Dundee United win 3–0 as champions, fulfilling his target for the club as promised.
 At the end of the 2009–10 season, Daly went finished the season as Dundee United's top scorer with thirteen goals in twenty–nine appearances in all competitions.